 Reading for pleasure and enjoyment is regularly modelled by adults throughout the week, including whole class storytime or booktalk time.
-This ensures that children are experiencing a wide range of books and authors and that reading is a significiant part of their curriculum.
-All year groups have access to a Classic Collection box to utilise within class storytime.
-This ensures exposure to significant authors for all year groups and progression across the school.
+This ensures that children are experiencing a wide range of books and authors and that reading is a signficiant part of their curriculum.